-The Company files U.S. federal income tax returns, as well as, income tax returns in various state and foreign jurisdictions.
-For the U.S. federal income tax returns and most state tax returns, tax years following fiscal 2000 remain subject to examination as a result of the generation of net operating loss carry-forwards.
+The Company files U.S. federal income tax return, as well as income tax returns in various state and foreign jurisdictions.
+For the U.S. federal income tax returns and most state tax returns, tax years following fiscal 2001 remain subject to examination as a result of the generation of net operating loss carry-forwards.
 The statutes of limitations with respect to the foreign jurisdictions in which the Company files vary from jurisdiction to jurisdiction and range from 4 to 6 years.

-As a result of committing to certain capital investments and employment levels, income from operations in Singapore and Malaysia are subject to reduced tax rates, and in some cases are wholly exempt from taxes.
+As a result of committing to certain capital investments and employment levels, income from operations in Singapore and Malaysia is subject to reduced tax rates, and in some cases income from operations in Malaysia is wholly exempt from taxes.
+Malaysia, is wholly tax exempt.
 In connection with Singapore operations, the Company has been granted a decreased effective tax rate of five percent in that jurisdiction until February 1, 2020 subject to the fulfillment of certain continuing conditions.
-In fiscal 2012 and 2011, the preferential rate reduced income tax expense by approximately \$22.1 million or \$0.30 per share and \$21.1 million or \$0.29 per share, respectively.
+In fiscal 2013, 2012, and 2011, the preferential rate reduced income tax expense by approximately \$9.6 million or \$0.13 per share, \$22.1 million or \$0.30 per share and \$21.1 million or \$0.29 per share, respectively.

-NOTE 9: OTHER FINANCIAL DATA
+NOTE 10: OTHER FINANCIAL DATA

-The following table reflects other financial data for fiscal 2012, 2011, and 2010:
+The following table reflects other financial data for fiscal 2013, 2012, and 2011:

 Fiscal

-(in thousands) 2012 2011 2010
+(in thousands) 2013 2012 2011

-Selling, general and administrative incentive compensation expense (1) \$ 21,988 \$ 24,264 \$ 17,449
+Selling, general and administrative incentive compensation expense (1) \$ 17,194 \$ 21,988 \$ 24,264

-Rent expense \$ 7,202 \$ 7,729 \$ 6,662
+Rent expense \$ 7,765 \$ 7,202 \$ 7,729

-Warranty and retrofit expense \$ 3,726 \$ 3,720 \$ 4,225
+Warranty and retrofit expense \$ 711 \$ 3,726 \$ 3,720